THE BLACKWOOD RADIO CLUB

 Early history of the first amateur radio club to be established in South Australia

 The period around 1920 to 1930 was an exciting time in the development of wireless communications and radio broadcasting and many keen people were attracted to experimentation with wireless or radio equipment.
 During this period, numerous radio clubs were formed in the Adelaide metropolitan area and in the country areas of South Australia.
 It is believed that some 20 or more clubs were formed.
-The Blackwood Radio Club had the honour of being the first amateur radio club to be formed early in 1923.
-The club remained active to around 1937.
-However, it was not until 1983 when club activity based in Blackwood was again revived.
+The Blackwood Radio Club always claimed to be first amateur radio club in South Australia, formed early in 1923.
+However, it was more recently discovered that the Murray Bridge Radio Society was formed on December 14, 1922.
+It is doubtful whether the Murray Bridge club took out a club amateur radio licence as the Blackwood club did.
+The Blackwood club remained active to around 1937 after which it ceased to operate.
+It was not until 1983 when club activity based in Blackwood was again revived.
 A new club was then formed called The Adelaide Hills Amateur Radio Society.